neverix/neverix.github.io/portfolio.md

 {% include img.html url="portfolio/processing.png" description="One of my Processing games" %}

-### VR Caterpillar Simulator

-This is my first VR project.
-I never finished it, but at least it exists.
-It's a "Caterpillar Simulator" VR game for mobile devices.
-I created it using the Unity game engine.
-It was made mostly in summer 2017.
-One of the lessons I learned was to never rely on pre-made assets for 3D models, because the game turned out having no consistent art style.
-The (unfinished) source code is available at [neverik/vr](https://github.com/Neverik/vr).

-{% include img.html url="portfolio/caterpillar/start.png" description="" %}
-The start of the game.
-The player can look down to walk and has to eat...
-Mushrooms?
-So they don't starve.

-{% include img.html url="portfolio/caterpillar/boat.png" description="" %}
-The boat minigame.
-The player has to steer a boat (actually, it was intended as a wooden chip, but I ended up calling it a boat in the scripts).

-{% include img.html url="portfolio/caterpillar/boatend.png" description="" %}
-Near the end of the boat minigame, the player approaches a tree.
-Then the game makes them jump out of the boat onto the ground.
-After playtesting this part, I learned another lesson: never control the player's movement in a VR game.

-{% include img.html url="portfolio/caterpillar/nospider.png" description="" %}
-Now the player has to reach the tree, climb up and become a butterfly.
-Oh no!
-A spider approaches the player and blocks their way to the tree!
-Looks like its model didn't load.

-{% include img.html url="portfolio/caterpillar/questions.png" description="" %}
-It starts asking questions.
-I didn't make up the questions themselves, but they would probably be some generic trivia stuff.

-{% include img.html url="portfolio/caterpillar/tree.png" description="" %}
-After the player answers the spider's questions, the spider jumps out into the nothingness and frees the path.
-Since the spider model didn't load, it looks like the collider stopping the player still exists.
-If that didn't happen, the player would climb up their tree (again, out of their control), turn into a butterfly and get chased by a bird - which is the last thing I made.

 ### Equation solver

 In the end of the 2018-2019 school year, students of the 7A class had